eric-d-knowles/ngram-prep/README.md

 # ngram-prep

-**Scalable tools to prepare Google Books Ngrams data for linguistic and semantic analysis**
+**Scalable tools to prepare Google Books Ngrams data for semantic analysis**

-Process n-grams from the Google Books corpus using multiple CPUs.
-Ideal for large corpora consisting of millions or billions of entries.
+Process n-grams from the Google Books data repository using multiple CPUs.
+Ideal for large corpora consisting of millions or billions of ngrams.
 Provides efficient pipelines for filtering, transforming, and organizing n-gram data prior to analysis.

 ## Capabilities

-- **Automated data acquisition:** Download and organize Google Books n-gram datasets (1-grams through 5-grams, multiple languages)
-- **Flexible text processing:** Apply linguistic transformations (lemmatization, stopword removal, case normalization)
+- **Data acquisition:** Download n-gram datasets (1-grams, 2-grams, 3-grams, 4-grams, or 5-grams).
+Immediately ingest into a queryable RockDB database.
+- **Language support**.
+The pipeline work with any language supported by Google Books Ngrams: English, Chinese (simplified), French, German, Hebrew, Italian, Russian, and Spanish.
+- **Configurable processing:** Apply any or all of the following transformations: case normalization, stopword removal, short word removal, non-alphabetic token removal, and lemmatization.
+Discarded tokens are replaced in the corpus with `<UNK>`.
+- **Whitelist creation:** Output the top-N most frequent unigrams (1-grams) for creating an eligible vocabulary list.
+Then use this list to efficiently filter multigrams (2- through 5-grams).
+Processing multigrams using a whitelist reduces processing time by bypassing other filters, ensures correctly spelled words, and, when used in conjunction with case normalization, discards many proper nouns (e.g., "jackson" will be discarded).
-- **Temporal analysis support:** Reorganize data to a format suitable for time-series analysis
+- **Temporal analysis support:** Reorganize data to a format suitable for time-series analyses:
-  - FROM: `n-gram → (year1, count1, volumes1) (year2, count2, volumes2) ... (yearn, countn, volumesn)`
+  - BEFORE: `n-gram → (year1, count1, volumes1) (year2, count2, volumes2) ... (yearn, countn, volumesn)`
-  - TO:
+  - AFTER:
     - `[year1] n-gram → (count1, volumes1)`
     - `[year2] n-gram → (count2, volumes2)`
     - `...`
     - `[year3] n-gram → (countn, volumesn)`
-- **High-throughput architecture:** Parallel processing with automatic load balancing, progress tracking, and resume capability
+- **High-throughput architecture:** Parallel processing with automatic load balancing, progress tracking, and resume capability.
-- **Research-friendly storage:** Fast key-value database (RocksDB) with efficient compression for long-term storage
+- **Research-friendly storage:** Fast key-value database (RocksDB) quickly queries even very large datasets.

 ## Workflow

-This package provides three sequential pipeline stages:
+Three modules are provided for downloading and processing n-grams:

-1. **Acquire**: Download raw n-gram files from Google Books Ngrams and store in a queryable database
+1. `ngram_acuire`: Fetch raw n-gram files from the Google Books repository and store in a RocksDB database for fast querying.
-2. **Filter**: Apply linguistic transformations (cleaning, lemmatization, stopword removal) to focus on relevant data
+2. `ngram_filter`: Apply linguistic transformations (e.g., case normalization, lemmatization, and stopword removal) to focus on relevant data
-3. **Pivot**: Reorganize data by year for time-series analysis (e.g., query all 5-grams containing "climate change" in 1995)
+3. `ngram_pivot`: Reorganize data from "wide" (per-ngram) to "long" (per-year) format for time-series analysis.

 ## System Requirements